aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/deleteblankoptions/_index.md

 ```

-Whether one cell will be taken as blank when it is formula and the calculated result is null or empty string.
+Whether one cell will be taken as blank when it is a formula and the calculated result is null or empty string.
 Default value is false.

 **Remarks**